The true story of the tobacco companies' commitment to addicting the human brain and how the world came to know about it.

 You've Been Trumped

-In this David and Goliath story, proud Scottish homeowners take on The Donald over one of Britain's very last stretches of wilderness.
+In this David and Goliath story, proud Scottish homeowners take on Donald Trump over one of Britain's very last stretches of wilderness.

 Shadows of Liberty